mikechen66/GPU-Parallel-Program-Development/scikit-cuda/Readme.md

 ## Notes

-It is used as a reference while learning and looking up some usage of the CUDA and CUDA for Python.
-It is convenient to involve the introdution and weblink in the folder.
+It is used as a reference while learning and looking up some usage of the CUDA for C++ and CUDA for Python.
+It is convenient to involve both the introdution and the weblink in the folder.